o2346/pde/README.md

 ## What is this

-Automatically provision a Personal Computer like [Server provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning).
+Automatically set up a personal computer like [Server provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning).

 * ./provision
   * entry point